Blog

 Physical Breast Inspection

-During a physical breast inspection, you will touch your breasts to feel for any lumps or abnormalities.
+During a physical breast inspection, while still standing up in front of a mirror, you will touch your breasts to feel for any lumps or abnormalities.
 Use the flat part of your ring, middle, and index finger to press into your breast and armpit area.
 Use a range of pressures, from gentle to firm.

 You’re feeling for anything that feels out of the ordinary.
 This includes unusually thick areas or general changes in texture.